unoplatform/uno/doc/articles/features/working-with-xaml-hot-reload.md

 - [Uno Platform features and architecture](xref:Uno.GetStarted.Explore)
 - [Uno Platform App solution structure](xref:Uno.Development.AppStructure)
 - [Troubleshooting](xref:Uno.UI.CommonIssues)
-- <a href="../implemented-views.md">Use the API Reference to Browse the set of available controls and their properties.</a>
+- [List of views implemented in Uno](../implemented-views.md) for the set of available controls and their properties.
-- You can head to [our tutorials](xref:Uno.GettingStarted.Tutorial1) on how to work on your Uno Platform app.
+- You can head to [How-tos and tutorials](xref:Uno.Tutorials.Intro) on how to work on your Uno Platform app.